dattasiddhartha-3/dattasiddhartha-3.github.io/_pages/about_test.md

 ---

-##### Siddhartha Datta
+### Siddhartha Datta

 Currently a DPhil in Computer Science candidate at the University of Oxford funded by the Rhodes Scholarship.
+I completed my BBA in Global Business in Hong Kong, worked with a few investment banks, developed an interest in machine learning, and look forward to testing today's waters for the future.

 ## Highlighted projects